 The above list is far from complete, but it begins to highlight the vast array of different emotional resources which you may need during this process.
 It should also highlight the fact that you have taken on something which is very demanding and it is important to be kind and gentle with yourself.
 You need to be strong and resilient and you are unlikely to get stronger by beating yourself up so nurture your emotional self, shine a light on that which you wish to grow and ask for help when you need to.

-For more information about how to mediate the emotional rigours of part-time post-grad research; have a look at De-Stress Your Dissertation: A Mindful Approach to Mediating the Rigoursde-stress-your-dissertation of Post-Grad Research
+For more information about how to mediate the emotional rigours of part-time post-grad research; have a look at De-Stress Your Dissertation: A Mindful Approach to Mediating the Rigours of Post-Grad Research